hikeventures/hikeventures.github.io/_posts/articles/products/2017-03-03-sawyer-lifestraw.markdown

 The Lifestraw Personal Water Filter is a solution which does not need to be assembled like the LifeStraw water filter.
 It works (as you might have guessed) like a straw.

-However, there are certain disadvantages with the LifeStraw comparted to the Sawyer.
+However, there are certain disadvantages with the LifeStraw compared to the Sawyer.
 First of all, it's not a solution to filter water in a bottle.
 So if you are planning to hike in a really dry area where you won't find any rivers etc. you might have the wrong water filter with you.

 Another disadvantage of the LifeStraw is that it is not able to clean as much water as the Sawyer.
 So for longer trips I would rather take the Sawyer with me than the LifeStraw.